 People who don’t use a top sheet say it’s because it adds an extra step in making their bed, the extra layer can make them hot at night, they have more freedom to move around without one, and they believe it’s simply unnecessary.

 At the end of the day, whether or not you use a top sheet entirely depends on your personal preferences.
 So, put the bedding debate aside and just do whichever one feels better for you.

 If you've decided a top sheet is right for you, check out our selection of comfortable bed sheets, pillowcases, and bedding sets.
-We offer everything from organic cotton sheets to linen sheets so you can find an option that suits you.
+We offer everything from cotton sheets to linen sheets so you can find an option that suits you.
 If you decide to go without a top sheet, don't throw it away: Here are our top 15 things to do with old sheets.